Emmanuelle de Dampierre: Titular Queen of France

+At the end of the war, the family move to Rome and when her husband took up Duke of Anjou as a title of pretence on 28 March 1946, Emmanuelle became the Duchess of Anjou and was known simply as Madame.
 In 1947, Emanuelle and Infante Jaime divorced in Bucharest.
 She married a second time to Antonio Sozzani, a Milanese stockbroker, in Vienna.
 She and Sozzani divorced in 1967.
 While her first divorce was legally recognized in Italy, it was not recognized by the Catholic Church nor by the Spanish and French governments.
+From 1947 until her death in 2012, Emmanuelle was considered, both in Spain, in France and in many European courts, to be the true wife of the Infante.